Key Takeaways

 Event Viewer

+Event Viewer is built directly into Windows and logs significant system events, including errors, warnings, and informational messages.
 To access it, search for “Event Viewer” in the Start menu.
 From there, you can browse logs by category, filter for specific error types, and view detailed information about when an error occurred, which process triggered it, and what the system was doing at the time.

-| Pro Tip: Filter the Windows Logs > System and Application logs by “Error” and “Critical.”
-This will enable you to quickly find relevant entries. |
+Pro Tip: Filter Windows Logs > System and Application logs by “Error” and “Critical” to quickly surface the relevant entries.

 AI-powered Copilot